json420/degu/doc/tutorial.rst

 >>> from degu.client import Client
 >>> client = Client(server.address)
 >>> client.request('GET', '/')
-Response(status=200, reason='OK', headers={'hello': 'world'}, body=None)
+Response(status=200, reason='OK', headers={'x-msg': 'Hello world'}, body=None)

-Not bad for 7 lines of code, but we're just getting started!

-Notice that the client ``Repsonse`` namedtuple is the exact same tuple returned by ``useless_app()``.
+Notice that the client ``Repsonse`` namedtuple is the exact same tuple returned by ``example_app``.
 The Degu client API and the RGI application API have been designed to complement each other.
 Think of them almost like inverse functions.

 For example, here's an RGI application that implements a `reverse-proxy`_: